JFrog CLI for Skills

 Flags

-The following table lists flags for jf skills list.
+The following table lists flags for jf agent skills list.

 FlagDescriptionDefault

 --repoSkills repository to list.
-Mutually exclusive with --agent.
+Mutually exclusive with --harness.

---agentAgent name to list installed skills for.
+--harnessSingle harness name to list installed skills for (not comma-separated).
 Mutually exclusive with --repo.

---project-dirProject root for agent-scoped listing.
+--project-dirProject root for harness-scoped listing.
 Mutually exclusive with --global..

---globalList from each agent's global directory.
+--globalList from each harness's global directory.
 Mutually exclusive with --project-dir.false

 --limitMaximum number of results to return.All

---sort-orderSort order for --agent mode: asc or desc.
+--sort-orderSort order for --harness mode: asc or desc.
 Not supported with --repo.asc

---check-updatesWith --agent only: compare installed versions against the registry.
+--check-updatesWith --harness only: compare installed versions against the registry.
 Adds REGISTRY LATEST and STATUS columns.
-Requires a configured Artifactory server.false
+Requires a configured JFrog Artifactory server.false

 --formatOutput format: table or json.table